 Elphaba and Fiyero may be a young couple, but they are a mature couple.
 It clearly shows during “As Long as Your’e Mine”.
 They do protect each other- after all he protects Elphaba from being arrested, which leads him to possibly being tortured, which leads Elphaba to do spell after spell after spell to protect Fiyero.

 Belle and Beast

 Belle became prisoner in Beast’s castle after taking her father’s place.
 First Belle despised the Beast.
 She saw how unkind and how selfish he was.
-After she ran away after Beast scared her for being in the West End, Beast began to soften up.
+After she ran away after Beast scared her for being in the West Wing, Beast began to soften up.
 He ended up saving her life, but he still had a hard time controlling his temper.
 Slowly over time, they began to have feelings for each other (“Something There”).
 Then at “Beauty and the Beast”, you knew they were in love.
 The whole “Beauty and the Beast” scene is so magical to look at.
 I don’t know what it is about Disney love songs- there is something magical about them.
 Beast was willing to let her go- Belle and Beast protected each other.
 After all, when Belle realized Gaston was going to hurt the Beast, she wanted to hurt him and when Belle came back, Beast fought Gaston in order to protect Belle.
 Their love for each other caused the spell to be broken.